Ada-C12/recursion-writing/README.md

 Write a recursive method `fib` that accepts an integer index n as a parameter and returns the nth [fibonacci number](https://en.wikipedia.org/wiki/Fibonacci#Fibonacci_sequence).
 - e.g. fib(4) = (0 1 1 2 3) should return 3

+Try it with a large number (> 100), what do you notice happening?